developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 **For Android devices, skip to Step 3**.

 **&#50;.
-Enable backward compatibility** by specifying a value of '1' in the [UseRegularExpressions](/enterprise-browser/1-4/guide/configreference#useregularexpressions) parameter, as below:
+Enable backward compatibility on Windows Mobile/CE** by specifying a value of '1' in the [UseRegularExpressions](/enterprise-browser/1-4/guide/configreference#useregularexpressions) parameter, as below:

 		:::xml
 		<Configuration>